 10. 2 Days At Magic Kingdom

 Finally, tip number 10 is to make sure you give yourself two days at Magic Kingdom.
-I’ve had clients and friends ask “I’m taking my little one for the first time where should I go first?”, “which part should I dedicate the most time to?” … well for infants and toddlers, Magic Kingdom is the park to be in.
+I’ve had friends and family ask “I’m taking my little one for the first time where should I go first?”, “which part should I dedicate the most time to?” … well for infants and toddlers, Magic Kingdom is the park to be in.
 It offers the most amount of activities and out of the 25 physical attractions in the park only six of them have height restrictions, so there are lots of rides they can get on.
 Magic Kingdom also has the most character meet-and-greet opportunities as well.

 But I’m not saying that you shouldn’t go to Epcot or Hollywood Studios…